rkkautsar/sudoku-solver/README.md

 - bimander encoding for at-most-one
 - parallel CNF encoding
 - fast but not as fast as specialized solvers (2.7ms for ai-escargot, naive backtracking is around 30ms)
-- pretty fast for larger sudokus (with custom state of the art SAT solver like cadical, 144x144 took 23s, may be better if using parallel SAT solvers)
+- pretty fast for larger sudokus (with custom state of the art SAT solver like cadical, 144x144 took 20s, may be better if using parallel SAT solvers)
 - pretty simple code

 ## Benchmarks

-About 8.5s (0.17ms per puzzle) to solve the benchmark of [49k 17-clue 9x9 sudoku](data/sudoku.many.17clue.txt) from here: https://codegolf.stackexchange.com/questions/190727/the-fastest-sudoku-solver
+About 70s (1.4ms per puzzle) to solve the benchmark of [49k 17-clue 9x9 sudoku](data/sudoku.many.17clue.txt) from here: https://codegolf.stackexchange.com/questions/190727/the-fastest-sudoku-solver

 Fastest on this benchmark is [tdoku](https://www.github.com/t-dillon/tdoku) which took 0.2s to complete :rocket:.
-Other SAT-based solver with minisat took 11.7s but done in different machine, so seems we have similar performance.
-(TODO: can do better if we can reuse gophersat solver instead)
+Other SAT-based solver with minisat took 11.7s but done in different machine.
+We should be able to achieve the same number (or even faster?) if we can reuse the SAT solver instead (AFAIK currently gophersat doesn't support that).

 Other benchmarks on MacBook Pro (15-inch, 2019):